If you have a report, you may contact the Code of Conduct Committee by emailing conduct@element11.org or filling out the Conduct Report Form

 • Parenting – Ensuring that a minor for which you are responsible always has proper supervision.
 Adhering to the Minors Policy.

-• Consensual interaction – Consent is the enthusiastic permission for something to happen or
+• Consensual interaction – Consent is the enthusiastic permission for something to happen or agreement to do something.

 • Consent must be mutual, affirmative, and given consciously.